 This week, we are joined by Ashley Jefferson.
 Ashley works as the Marketing Director for the annual Shop with the Cop event.
 If you haven’t heard of Shop with a Cop, its a yearly outreach that looks to pair Elko’s local law enforcement with underprivileged children for a day of shopping and fun!
 I (Anthony) personally only knew “of” the event going into my chat with Ashley; I recognized it as the day where you would hear a lot of loud sirens headed toward Kmart.
 So, I’m going to let Ashley tells us more about herself as well as give us more details on what exactly goes on during Shop with a Cop.
 “This is my fourth year with Shop with a Cop.
-I am actually from Las Vegas and I worked for Wells Fargo Corporate; I did a lot of their charity type events in coordination with our employees in the corporate setting, for all of Southern Nevada.
-And when I moved here (Elko) I started working for the highway patrol, just in their office.
-And as soon as I started there I immediately asked what they did for charity work and they brought up Shop with a Cop.
+I am actually from Las Vegas, and I worked for Wells Fargo Corporate; I did a lot of their charity type events in coordination with our employees in the corporate setting, for all of Southern Nevada.
+When I moved here (Elko) I started working for the highway patrol, just in their office.
+As soon as I started there, I immediately asked what they did for charity work, and they brought up Shop with a Cop.
 So I went in and talked with Jim Stewart, who acts as the director of the charity, asked him what I could do and immediately got involved.
-So within the first two years, I became the marketing director and joined the board.
+Within the first two years, I became the marketing director and joined the board.
 I do a lot of their community outreach and coordination for fundraising events, and so far, I cannot stop!
-I live and breathe Shop; it drives my family insane!
-But this year, December 8th is our twenty-fifth anniversary!
-So, I really hope this is our biggest one yet!”
+I live and breathe Shop with a Cop; it drives my family insane!
+This year, December 8th is our twenty-fifth anniversary!
+I really hope this is our biggest one yet!”

-Fantastic!
-Now, what would you say to those who may still be wondering why we’re talking about a December event this early in the year?
+Ashley, what would you say to those who may still be wondering why we’re talking about a December event this early in the year?
 “We should be excited for this all of the time!
-This event not only cares for the kids involved but it touches a lot of families overall in our community, especially with this being our twenty-fifth year!
+This event not only cares for the kids involved but it touches many families overall in our community, especially with this being our twenty-fifth year!
 This is one hundred percent our own community coming together!”
-Ashley then went out to tell me about some pretty cool secret stuff she has planned with Santa this year that you’ll just have to be there in December to see for yourself, sorry!
+Ashley then went out to tell me about some pretty cool secret stuff she has planned with Santa this year that you’ll have to be there in December to see for yourself, sorry!

-But I will share with you a list of dates and details on upcoming Shop with a Cop fundraising events throughout this year!
+However, I will share with you a list of dates and details on upcoming Shop with a Cop fundraising events throughout this year!
 Let’s get out and support a great cause, Elko!
-Thank you, Ashley and all of the wonderful people who work so hard to make this great charity possible!
+Thank you, Ashley and all of the tremendous people who work so hard to make this great charity possible!

 11/26/18 Festival of Tree.
 This will benefit the charities chosen by the Convention Authority/Festival of Trees board.
 Tree, decorations, and presents are paid for and donated by SWAC volunteers.